Shared Data Unit

 We will be open and transparent with our methodologies, and encourage a conversation between our network of reporters.

-The first regional journalists joined the unit in November and have picked up a wide range of data journalism skills through formal training and day-to-day mentoring with the BBC core team.
+The first regional journalists joined the unit in November 2017 and picked up a wide range of data journalism skills through formal training and day-to-day mentoring with the BBC core team.

-The Shared Data Unit will continue to strengthen local news output across the UK by giving regional journalists the skills to interrogate data and tell stories of local importance to to their communities.
+The Shared Data Unit continues to strengthen local news output across the UK by giving regional journalists the skills to interrogate data and tell stories of local importance to to their communities.

 Shared Data Unit secondees Paul Lynch, Annette Belcher and Claire Wilde were among those to present at a data journalism conference organised by the BBC in July 2018.